jessegoodier/jesse-kubernetes-plus-ingress-demo-with-service-mesh/readme.md

 1. That process will push your container image to your private registry.
 You need to edit [7.plus-ingress-install.sh](7.plus-ingress-install.sh) with one of the auth methods to authenticate to your registry.

+1. You will also need to copy the NSM images to nginx-service-mesh

 1. If not using vagrant, just run `sh 1.run-all-scripts.sh` do not run as sudo.

 1. If not using vagrant, you'll need to modify your hosts file and add these hosts to it, pointing to your VM: cafe.example.com k8s.nginx.rocks k8s-dashboard.nginx.rocks k8s-vs.nginx.rocks kic-waf.nginx.rocks